The Biggest Myths About the Run/Walk Method

 Brian has spent more than a decade focused on creating compelling news, health, and fitness content—with a particular interest on enthusiast activities like running and cycling.
 He’s coordinated coverage of major events like the Paris Olympics, Boston Marathon, New York City Marathon, and Tour de France, with an eye toward both the professional race and the engaging stories readers love.

 Donna Raskin has had a long career as a health and fitness writer and editor of books and magazine articles.
-She bikes in a nearby county park, lifts weights, takes Zumba, and loves to walk/run with her dog, Dolly.
+A certified run coach who has practiced yoga for many years, she also loves to lift weights, dance, and go for long walks with her hound dog, Dolly.

 Nell Rojas is a professional runner and performance run coach.
 She has placed top 10 in both the New York City and the Boston Marathons, where she was also top American two years in a row.
 You can learn more about Nell and check out her training plans at rojasrunning.com.